Help with Special Needs

 Kinetic Connections: If you have a child who learns best with a very hands-on approach, check out these Kinetic Connections articles by Edwina Moody that explore math, science, reading, history, and more.

-Homeschooling Your Extra-Special Blessing: In this webinar, Heather Laurie from SpecialNeedsHomeschooling.com, spoke on “Thinking About Homeschooling Your Special Needs Child,” Matthew Newell, the director of The Family Hope Center, gave a vendor workshop and answered questions from families during a special Schoolhouse Expo Encore Event, and Dianne Craft, the developer of Child Diagnostics, spoke on “Does Your Child Have a Learning Glitch…Or Is He Just a Late Bloomer?”
+Homeschooling Your Extra-Special Blessing: In our October 2012 Expo, Dianne Craft, the developer of Child Diagnostics, spoke on “Does Your Child Have a Learning Glitch…Or Is He Just a Late Bloomer?”
+Matthew Newell, the director of The Family Hope Center, gave a vendor workshop and answered questions from families during a special Schoolhouse Expo Encore Event.

 Reading Remedies: Each month, Dr. Matthew Glavach shares resources and tips to help you encourage your young or struggling reader.
 Listening to an expressive, meaning-filled voice can draw students into the magic of reading.
 Many of his programs are content-area based to help students build rich vocabulary and learn to read clusters of words that share common elements.
 Dr. Glavach provides lessons for different learning styles, not simply one option for all students to use.
 This helps each student improve using their own personal learning style, which encourages the student to continue as they see the progress they are making.

 Visit the Reading Remedies page for a complete list and description of the units included in Dr. Glavach’s class.

 Special Families with Special Needs is a series of articles designed to help and encourage parents of children with special needs.
 This series speaks to topics including self-care, marriage, how to start a special needs group, what every special needs family wishes you knew, and more.

-Video-Based Lessons: If your child learns best with video-based lessons, please take a look at our Course Components page.
+Video-Based Lessons: If your child learns best with video-based lessons, please take a look at our Streaming Video Library.
+The bottom of the page contains Quick Links and carousel displays of our courses with video content.
+That information is available in table or list form on our Course Components page.
 You’ll also find information regarding video lessons on the introductory page for each class.